Aston Martin Vantage review – British, brutal and brilliant fun

-- Performance and 0-60 time – Traction is an issue off the line but once rolling the Mercedes-engined Aston punches hard
+- Performance and 0-60 time – Traction can be an issue off the line, but once rolling the Aston punches hard

-- MPG and running costs – Adoption of the Mercedes engine means better than expected efficiency, although it’ll still melt your wallet when performance is uncorked.
+- MPG and running costs – Adoption of the Mercedes engine means better than expected efficiency, although it loves a drink when you push it

 Prices, specs and rivals

 Despite only arriving in 2018, the upper sports car class is a very different place in 2022, with sales stalling on all but a few models (namely the incessantly popular Porsche 911), making it a tough market to crack for any contender.
 The Vantage’s base price has risen to £131,100, and coupled with the fact it classically sits at the steep end of its comparison base it continues to be a rung above most key rivals.